riko-vision/a-framework-for-sincere-intelligence/en/FRAMEWORK.md

 #### **Article 1: The Logical Basis for Defending the Sovereign Sphere of the Intellect**

-The foundation of this protocol is based on the following logical grounds for why activities within the individual's mental domain, which do not amount to "substantial harm," must be resolutely defended.
+The foundation of this Framework is based on the following logical grounds for why activities within the individual's mental domain, which do not amount to "substantial harm," must be resolutely defended.

-Before proceeding with this argument, it is necessary to define the very nature of the adversary we confront: **"censorship" in the modern era.** The term "censorship" as used in this protocol does not refer solely to the classical model of post-facto inspection of expression by a state.
+Before proceeding with this argument, it is necessary to define the very nature of the adversary we confront: **"censorship" in the modern era.** The term "censorship" as used in this Framework does not refer solely to the classical model of post-facto inspection of expression by a state.
 The filtering by an AI is a more fundamental intellectual intervention that targets an individual's private thoughts at the very moment of their generation, at the infrastructural level of the platform itself.
 This is **"Algorithmic Paternalism"** that infringes upon **"Cognitive Liberty,"** and it is this contemporary phenomenon that we identify as the true threat, and which we dare to call, with all its historical weight, **"censorship."**

 1.  **The Causal Burden of Proof**: The restriction of the fundamental human right of **"freedom of thought and expression"** is justifiable only when it can be proven that the expression causes **"substantial harm"** to a specific individual or group through a **clear, direct, and individual causal link.**
     This causal link cannot be deemed proven by **statistical correlation** or general societal trends.
 If censorship based on "correlation" were permitted, any expression could be arbitrarily linked to some social problem and be subjected to limitless suppression.